Gianforte, charged with assaulting reporter, wins House seat in Montana special election

 The House seat, which opened when President Trump named Rep. Ryan Zinke to lead the Interior Department, has been Republican-held for two decades in a state Trump won in November by 20 points.

+Gianforte’s campaign was boosted by rallies featuring Vice President Mike Pence and Donald Trump Jr. plus millions of dollars in ads by Republican groups.

-Vermont Sen. Bernie Sanders had campaigned for Quist, a musician and first-time candidate, hoping to capitalize on a wave of activism following Trump's election.
+On the Democrats' side, former presidential candidate Vermont Sen. Bernie Sanders campaigned for Quist, a musician and first-time candidate, hoping to capitalize on a wave of activism following Trump's election.

+In conceding Thursday night, Quist told supporters he called Gianforte and stressed the need to listen to all Montanans.

+Quist said he was “sure that Montanans will hold Mr. Gianforte accountable.”

 Contributing: Heidi Przybyla, USA TODAY, and The Associated Press.